Do you suspect your child might be the victim of bullies?

 What If It Continues

 Whatever you do, don’t be afraid to be persistent.
-Your child’s safety is the most important thing, and it’s imperative that parents raise bullying concerns so they can be addressed (9).
+Your child’s safety is the most important thing, and parents must raise bullying concerns so they can be addressed (10).

 9. Technology Boundaries Should Be Set

-Cyber-bullying is a concern, with most children having access to cell phones, computers, and tablets nowadays.
-The prevalence rates of this type of bullying fall between one and 41 percent for perpetration, and three to 72 percent for victimization.
-There are also about two to 16 percent of children who both perpetrate and are victims (10).
+Cyberbullying is a concern, with most children having access to cell phones, computers, and tablets nowadays.
+The prevalence rates of this type of bullying fall between one and 41 percent for perpetration and three to 72 percent for victimization.
+There is also about two to 16 percent of children who perpetrate and are victims (11).

 Speak to your child about cyber-bullying and tell them not to forward or respond to any threatening emails or messages.